Zareel/PlantHomePage06/readme.md

 - more about tags and elements
 - css selectors

-# Time taken to complete this project
+# Time taken to complete this projec

-- Total 5 hours
+- Total 4.5 hours

 # Project Monstera